Skip to main content

 FieldTypeDefaultNotes

-testing.specs.datasourceKindenumprometheusOnly prometheus is supported.
+testing.specs[*].datasourceKindenumprometheusOnly prometheus is supported.
+Ignored when client: prometheus.

-testing.specs.waitduration1mDelay between the module run and the evaluation.
+testing.specs[*].waitduration1mDelay before this assertion runs.
 Must be > 0 and <= scenario.interval.

-testing.specs.timeWindowduration10mPrometheus lookback used for start/end of query_range.
+testing.specs[*].timeWindowduration10mPrometheus lookback used for start/end of query_range.

-testing.specs.operatorenumeqOne of eq, neq, inf (<), sup (>).
+testing.specs[*].operatorenumeqOne of eq, neq, inf (<), sup (>).

-testing.specs.thresholdnumber0The value the query result is compared to.
+testing.specs[*].thresholdnumber0The value the query result is compared to.

 Environment